datacompass/datacompass.github.io/_posts/2017-8-5-Regression.md

 (a x_{n}^2 + bx_{n} + c) - y_{n}
 \big]^2
 $$

 with respect to $a, b, c$.
-This minimization is also already programmed into Excel and other standard programs.
+This minimization is also already programmed into Excel and other standard software.